Martin Truex Jr. wins NASCAR Cup race at Phoenix Raceway

 But soon after he made a critical error, getting flagged for speeding on pit road.
 He had to pass through pit road as a penalty, causing him to fall to the back of the lead lap in 22nd place.
 He finished seventh.

 Logano — who led 143 laps — won the second stage after leading the final 35 laps during a long stretch of green-flag racing.
-But he couldn’t hold back Truex, who won his ninth race with Joe Gibbs Racing.
+But he couldn’t hold back Truex, who won his ninth race with JGR.

 Hamlin was fast early in the race, leading for 31 laps until the competition caution midway through the first stage.
 But he fell back a few spots after a pit stop that allowed Ryan Blaney a window to get to the front of the field.
 Blaney won the 75-lap first stage after leading 35 laps.